ausdebating/constitution/constitution.rst

    * **Secretary** means:

      #. the person holding office under this constitution as Secretary of the Association, or
-     #. if no person holds that office - the public officer of the Association.
+     #. if no person holds that office - the Public Officer of the Association.

-   * **Extraordinary General Meeting** means a general meeting of the Association other than an annual general meeting.
+   * **Extraordinary General Meeting** means a general meeting of the Association other than an Annual General Meeting.
-   * **Tertiary Course** means an academic programme conducted by a Schedule III institution that is a course which is an undergraduate or post graduate course leading to the award of a degree or diploma.
+   * **Tertiary Course** means an academic programme conducted by an accredited higher education provider that is a course which is an undergraduate or post graduate course leading to the award of a degree or diploma.
    * **Wom\*n’s Forum** is the body which meets to discuss issues pertaining to **non-cis men**
    * the **Act** means the Associations Incorporation Act 2009.
    * the **Regulation** means the Associations Incorporation Regulation 2016.